Advanced Optimization (2025 Fall)

 Chapter 10 of Amir Beck’s book (on composite optimization and proximal gradient)

-510.31Online Convex Optimization: interactive optimization, online gradient descent, convex, strongly convex; online-to-batch conversion, weighted O2B, SGDLecture 5 (v1024)Chapter 3 of Hazan's book (on OGD for convex and strongly convex functions)
+510.24Online Optimization I: interactive optimization, online gradient descent, convex, strongly convex; online-to-batch conversion, weighted O2B, SGDLecture 5 (v1031)Chapter 3 of Hazan's book (on OGD for convex and strongly convex functions)

 Chapter 3 of Orabona's book (on online to batch conversion)